Graeme Dell: Career

 He has coached the British Universities Sports Association (BUSA) national football team at eight FISU World University Games (Universiade) in 1995, 1997, 1999, 2001, 2003, 2005, 2007 and 2009, most recently losing in the semi-finals to Ukraine on penalty kicks, yet finishing in 4th place, Great Britain's highest position since 1993 at that level.
 Dell also headed three GB delegations at FISU World University Futsal Championships in 2004, 2006 and 2008 showing progress in all three encounters and winning the FIFA Fair Play Award on three consecutive occasions.
 In 2007, he was awarded an honorary life membership of the BUSA for over 20 years' contribution to student sport.

 In January 2013, Dell was appointed deputy chef de mission for the England team which participated at the XX Commonwealth Games in Glasgow 2014.
-In his role as head of England's games time operations he is widely but quietly credited as a chief architect behind Team England's success in Glasgow where they topped the medal table with a 28 year high of 174 medals, outstripping their nearest rivals, Australia, by 37 medals.
+In his role as head of England's games time operations he is widely credited as a chief architect behind Team England's success in Glasgow, where they topped the medal table with a 28 year high of 174 medals, outstripping their nearest rivals, Australia, by 37 medals.
 England's largest ever Commonwealth Games team of more than 650 benefitted from a widely acclaimed performance centre (the Lion's Den) which Dell is credited with, whilst establishing the performance environment for the team.

 He also established a ground-breaking anti-doping education concept across Team England and, in collaboration with UK Anti Doping, require every one of the 650+ team members to undergo compulsory anti-doping education, setting a new standard for athletes and support personnel at major games before the 2015 world anti-doping code (WADC) changes.

-On 22 December 2015 it is recorded at Companies House in London that Dell became a main board Director (Trustee) of the Sports Council Trust Company, the charitable arm of Sport England.
-Government filings show that he was Chair of this company until December 2023 having served a maximum number of terms under the UK Sport Code for Sport Governance and with two time extensions.
+On 22 December 2015, it is recorded at Companies House in London that Dell became a main board Director (Trustee) of the Sports Council Trust Company, the charitable arm of Sport England.
+Government filings show that he was chair of this company until December 2023 having served a maximum number of terms under the UK Sport Code for Sport Governance and with two time extensions.
 The Trust has a number of defined objectives including the ownership, management and governance of delivery activities of the National Sports Centres at Bisham Abbey, Lilleshall and Plas y Brenin as well as the Redgrave & Pinsent rowing lake at Caversham in Berkshire.

 Dell is also a businessman, and in 2005 he was awarded an honorary Fellowship of the Royal Society for Manufactures and Arts (RSA) and is a business mentor for the Princes Trust.
 Also in that year, one of his businesses was awarded the Queen's Award for Enterprise.